lit/lit.dev/packages/lit-dev-content/site/guide/templates/overview.md

 </div>

-You can also use the lit-html library for standalone templating, outside of a Lit component.
+You can also use Lit's templating library for standalone templating, outside of a Lit component.
 For details, see [Standalone lit-html templates](/guides/libraries/standalone-templates).

 ## Expressions